A.D.: New Orleans After the Deluge

 Publishers Weekly and the Library Journal both declared The Influencing Machine to be one of the best comics/graphic novels of 2011.
 In addition, The Influencing Machine has been listed on a number of 2011 holiday gift guides, including New York Magazine and BoingBoing.
 It was selected for 1book140, The Atlantic.com’s Reading Club.

-In addition, the book was a “Common Read” selection at the University of Maryland, Wichita State University, and Johnson County Community College, among others.
+In addition, the book was a “Common Read” selection at the University of Maryland, Wichita State University, and Johnson County Community College.

 Samples and excerpts: